Fishbourne, Isle of Wight

 Fishbourne is a village between Wootton and Ryde, on the Isle of Wight.
 It is positioned on the eastern bank of Wootton Creek, and includes the terminal for the Wightlink car ferry from Portsmouth.

-The name Fishbourne might mean 'stream of fish' or 'fish spring'.

 Fishbourne, together with the adjoining Kite Hill area, became a civil parish in 2006 and has a parish council.
 The parish includes the ruined Norman abbey (founded 1132) and the Benedictine monastery including Quarr Abbey (founded in the early 1900s).
 Fishbourne is part of the electoral ward called Binstead and Fishbourne.
 This ward covers much of the Binstead district of Ryde parish and at the 2011 Census had a total population of 3,185.

 The Royal Victoria Yacht Club and the Fishbourne Inn are located near the ferry terminal.

 Public transport is provided by Southern Vectis bus routes 4 and 9, which stop on the main road, and operate to East Cowes, Newport and Ryde.

+Name

+The name means 'the fish stream, the stream where fish are caught', from Old English fisc and burna, referring to Wootton Creek.
+There was a house, recorded from the 14th century until 1844, called Fisshehous 'the fish house'.